Trident Medical Center PGY1

 Contact via email

 Molly Bennett, PharmD, BCPS completed her Bachelor of Science at the College of Charleston and her PharmD at the Medical University of South Carolina.
 She then completed a PGY1 pharmacy residency at VA Tennessee Valley Healthcare System in Nashville.
 Following residency, she became a VA ambulatory care clinical pharmacy specialist where she worked under a scope of practice to manage diabetes, lipids, hypertension, and anticoagulation.
-While in this role, she also led shared medical appointments for diabetes education.
 She first came to Trident Medical Center in March 2016 as the Transitions of Care clinical pharmacist, where she focused on high readmission risk groups (heart failure, pneumonia, and COPD).
 In March 2017, Molly moved into the Clinical Operations Specialist role at Trident Medical Center, where she wears many hats!
 She splits her time between administrative functions (i.e., P&T Committee projects, preceptor development) and clinical roles (i.e., decentralized and centralized inpatient pharmacy, outpatient heart failure clinic).
 Molly has a passion for patient education and has developed and presented topics for Trident Mended Hearts and Diabetes Patient Support Groups.
 She serves as a member of the Trident Medical Center Residency Advisory Committee and views precepting pharmacy students and residents as one of the most rewarding aspects of her work.
-In her spare time she enjoys cooking, gardening, spinning, and spending time with her husband and their Brittany spaniel, Jasper.
+In her spare time she enjoys cooking, gardening, spinning, and spending time with her husband, son, and pup.

 Mandy Walker Cebula completed her PharmD at the University of North Carolina.
 She then completed a PGY1 pharmacy residency at the University of Illinois in Chicago, IL.
 Following residency, she first worked as a Clinical Pharmacist in Medical Intensive Care.
 She has also worked as an operating room pharmacist and has practiced in Trauma ICU and Neuro ICU.
 She eventually became a Pharmacy Clinical Coordinator, overseeing the clinical duties of a pharmacy department with approximately sixty pharmacists.
 She is now a clinical pharmacist at Trident Health, where she focuses on critical care and general medicine.
 Mandy has a passion for teaching and enjoys teaching pharmacy students, residents and other disciplines.
 In her spare time she enjoys boating, cooking, spending time with her family, and working out.